The 5 cocktails every gentleman should know how to make

 1. Add a healthy amount of ice into your glass

-2. Mix one-part gin with two-parts tonic
+2. Combine one-part gin with two-parts tonic in the glass

 3. Garnish with grapefruit zest, grated tonka bean, parsley, and a cinnamon stick